 Operation Progress

-Kinecta partnered with Operation Progress to bring financial education to students born into underserved communities.
-We provided these scholars with education sessions focused on preparing them to go to college with the financial awareness to make responsible choices, ensuring future success.
+The Council partnered with Operation Progress to bring financial education to students born into underserved communities.
+The Council provided these scholars with education sessions focused on preparing them to go to college with the financial awareness to make responsible choices, ensuring future success.
+A $10,000 scholarship was also provided to one student pursuing their higher education.

 DEI Council Memberships